Sinytra/ForgifiedFabricAPI/fabric-lifecycle-events-v1/README.md

 Events related to ticking of a Minecraft client.
 There are events that indicate the beginning and end of the tick for the client and the `ClientWorld` if in game.

+## `ClientWorldEvents`

+Events related to the lifecycle a `ClientWorld`.
+Currently, this contains an event which is called after `ClientWorld` has been changed.

 ## `ClientChunkEvents`

 Events related to the lifecycle of chunks on a Minecraft client.